osmosis-labs/mesh-security/docs/provider/Provider.md

 For external staking, the cross-staker will never be able to override the vote, as they are not expected to be very active in local governance on these external protocols.
-(If they want to participate, they can take the cross-staking rewards and delegate those tokens directly to get a voice.)
+(If they want to participate, they can take the cross-staking rewards and delegate those tokens directly to get a voice).

 **Desired goal by v2:**

 There will be two supported configurations for external staking.
 Either the cross-staked tokens provides governance voting power to the validator in the same proportion that it provides Tendermint voting power.
-Or the cross-staked tokens only provide Tendermint voting power (security) without granting more governance power to that validator.
+Or, the cross-staked tokens only provide Tendermint voting power (security) without granting more governance power to that validator.
 There are [use cases](../UseCases.md) for each configuration.

-It is unclear if this is possible without forking the governance module and design work is [tracked in this issue](https://github.com/osmosis-labs/mesh-security-sdk/issues/48)
+It is unclear if this is possible without forking the governance module, and design work is [tracked in this issue](https://github.com/osmosis-labs/mesh-security-sdk/issues/48).

 ## Optional Extensions

 These won't be included in MVP and require more modifications to the core Cosmos SDK modules, which makes them more risky and more difficult to port to other chains.
-But could be considered as chain-specific extensions.
+But, could be considered as chain-specific extensions.

-- Enable moving bonded tokens directly into the vault?
-(Custom SDK change)
+- Enable moving bonded tokens directly into the vault? (custom SDK change).
-- Allow depositing vesting tokens to the vault? (deeper SDK change)
+- Allow depositing vesting tokens to the vault? (deeper SDK change).